How to Overcome the Fear of Raising Your Prices

 If your clients are employees themselves, they might be able to understand this perspective better than you simply increasing the price you’re charging them for your service.
 If you think it might help to explain it to them this way, give it a go and see how they respond.

 Of course, there are many ways you can go about framing your price increase.
-If you’d like some precise ideas to help you word your request or decide how to do things, I’m always happy to help during one of my custom mentoring sessions.
+If you’d like some precise ideas to help you word your request or decide how to do things, I’m happy to help through my One Client, One Rate Increase package.

-These 45-minute 1:1 calls have been designed to help you come up with a plan of action for your unique circumstances.
-During the session, I’ll provide you with encouragement, reassurance and strategy advice to help you overcome your fear so you get paid the rates you deserve!
+This offering has been designed to help you come up with a plan of action for your unique circumstances.
+After you tell me about your situation, I’ll provide strategy advice to help you overcome your fear so you get paid the rates you deserve!